 The impact of ISLI fellowship:

 - Personal change - There is a change in my attitude towards different stakeholders.
 My vision is now clearer.
-I have developed a positive approach and realized how important it is to bring a change in the system.
+I have developed a positive approach and realised how important it is to bring a change in the system.

 - School Environment - School discipline has improved.
 Having defined classroom structures has helped in improving the school discipline.
 My focus shifted from implementation to follow up.
-We now have much concrete structures in place.
+We now have many concrete structures in place.
 Our approach towards discrepancies is now much more specific and is very positive.
 We are now observing a gradual change in our students' mindset/attitude.

 About the recent ISLI peer-school visit: I'm inspired by the resourcefulness and I now believe that money is not a barrier to success.
 I can do many more things with the available resources.